juliabase/juliabase/doc/remote_client/remote_client.rst

 Overview
 =============

-The Chantal remote client is a Python programming library which enables you to communicate with the Chantal samples database.
+The JuliaBase remote client is a Python programming library which enables you to communicate with the JuliaBase samples database.
 You can read and write data of the database, and you can do arbitrary things with it inbetween.
 This allows for a couple of very nice things:

 #.
 So-called “crawlers“ can scan regularly for new measurement files and import
  them into the database.